perfsonar/testbed-pve/README.md

-# testbed-pve
-Proxmox VE-based test bed
+# perfSONAR Test Bed (PVE-Flavored)

+This repository contains programs and data required to run a perfSONAR test bed on a Proxmox VE cluster.

+Further documentation is forthcoming.